 Perhaps the best source of funding for no money deals are private money lenders.
 Private money lenders are just regular people with disposable money looking to invest.
-In many cases, they may not be actively looking to invest, they just have it sitting around and may be open to investing with you…but only if you ask them.
+In many cases, they may not be actively looking to invest, but they might have funds sitting around and may be open to investing with you—but only if you ask them.

 The real key to success with private money lenders is in offering them a high enough interest rate to entice them to invest with you in the first place.
-The rate has to be lucrative enough for them to be interested, but at the same time fair enough for you to lock in profits – even in a worst case scenario.
+The rate has to be lucrative enough for them to be interested, but at the same time fair enough for you to lock in profits—even in a worst case scenario.
 Even better, if you can find out what they are getting for a return on some of their other investments, this is a great way to get them to invest with you.
-And with stock market on a roller coaster like it has been in the past few years, I’ve found this to be a very effective strategy.

 A list of potential private money lenders could be the same list we used above for seeking partners.